 Sony A6300 versus Sony A6500

-The Sony Alpha A6300 and the Sony Alpha A6500 are two enthusiast cameras that were officially introduced, respectively, in February 2016 and October 2016.
+The Sony Alpha A6300 and the Sony Alpha A6500 are two enthusiast cameras that were announced, respectively, in February 2016 and October 2016.
 Both the A6300 and the A6500 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-The side-by-side display below illustrates the physical size and weight of the Sony A6300 and the Sony A6500.
+An illustration of the physical size and weight of the Sony A6300 and the Sony A6500 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6300 – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A6300 – represents the basis for the calculations across all the size and weight measures).

 In this particular case, the Sony A6300 and the Sony A6500 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the A6500 is markedly heavier (12 percent) than the A6300.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Sony E-Mount Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.